SKrotkih/SimpleOrganizer/README.md

 Is written in Swift.
 I implemented this application for trying out the new language Swift.

-Here was used the next things:
-- Core Data
-- Storyboard
-- Autolayout

 On first start are created some tasks by default.
 You can add a new task by pressing on button '+' on the navigator bar.
 You can select row in tableview for start editing task.